A quick overview of the main components and decisions behind this blog.

 // normal markdown content follows

 Fair enough, this metadata needs to live somewhere.
 For repository separation there exist solutions.
 All of this means replacing themes or changing framework is harder.
-But given the volume of content i have, its fine.
+But given the volume of content i have, it’s fine.

 Development itself is simple and enjoyable.
-Given ive enabled auto save in my editor, and the astro dev server running in the container2 reacts to filesystem changes: the dev preview updates automatically.
+Given I’ve enabled auto save in my editor, and the Astro dev server running in the container2 reacts to filesystem changes: the dev preview updates automatically.

 Publishing is also a joy, just push the main branch to GitHub and Netlify will take care of the rest.
 All of this allows very fast iteration, blockers are no more!